kubernetes-sigs/kube-api-linter/docs/linters.md

 2. **Type constraint violations**: For markers applied to incompatible types, the linter suggests removing the invalid marker.

-3. **Named type violations**: For AnyScope markers with type constraints applied to fields using named types, the linter suggests moving the marker to the type definition if the underlying type is compatible with the marker's type constraints.
+3. **Named type violations**: For markers that can be applied to both fields and types with type constraints applied to fields using named types, the linter suggests moving the marker to the type definition if the underlying type is compatible with the marker's type constraints.

 When the `policy` is set to `Warn`, violations are reported as warnings without suggesting fixes.